Astrophotography Exposure Time Calculator

 | 50 mm | 2.0 (Micro Four Thirds) | 100 mm | 5 s |

-The number returned by the calculator is a guideline for maximum shutter time, not a promise that every star in every part of the frame will look perfectly round.
-Treat it as a starting point for test shots.
-If the stars still look slightly stretched when you zoom in, shorten the exposure a bit and try again.
+The number returned by the calculator is a maximum-shutter guideline for astrophotography, not a promise that every star in every part of the frame will look perfectly round.
+Treat it as a first test-shot value; if the stars still look stretched when you zoom in, shorten the exposure a bit and try again.

 - If you share mostly small web images, you may tolerate slightly more trailing than someone making large prints.